dvdgeroconnell/pands-project/README.md

 <img src="scatter_sns.png" width="750" height="600">

 #### Observations
-1. The scatter plots reinforce the [previous conclusion](#Observations1) that the *setosa* species is linearly separable from *versicolor* and *virginica*; however the latter 2 are not linearly separable, with significant overlap in the scatter plots [g7].
-In the case of sepal length and sepal width, there is overlap between *setosa* and the other species; we have [previously noted](#Option-1---Statistical-Summary) overlap in sepal length and sepal width across all 3 species.
+1. The scatter plots reinforce the [previous conclusion](#Observations1) in Option 1 that the *Iris setosa* species is linearly separable from *Iris versicolor* and *Iris virginica*; however the latter 2 are not linearly separable, with significant overlap in the scatter plots [g7].
+In the case of sepal length and sepal width, there is overlap between *Iris setosa* and the other species; in Option 1, we have [previously noted](#Observations1) overlap in sepal length and sepal width across all 3 species.

-2. The density subplots on the diagonal of the Seaborn-generated plot also confirm [previously noted](#Option-1---Statistical-Summary) observations above, that the *setosa* petal length and petal width are tightly clustered and are smallest in size, that there is overlap between *versicolor* and *virginica* petal length and petal width; and there is broad overlap and a wider spread across all 3 species for sepal length and sepal width.
-However, on the latter point, when sepal length vs sepal width is viewed in a scatter plot there is separation between *setosa* and the other 2 species.
+2. The density subplots on the diagonal of the Seaborn-generated plot also confirm [previously noted](#Observations1) observations above, that the *Iris setosa* petal length and petal width are tightly clustered and are smallest in size, that there is overlap between *Iris versicolor* and *Iris virginica* petal length and petal width; and there is broad overlap and a wider spread across all 3 species for sepal length and sepal width.
+However, on the latter point, when sepal length vs sepal width is viewed in a scatter plot there is separation between *Iris setosa* and the other 2 species.

 ### Option 5 - Correlation & Heatmaps
 <a name="Option-5---Correlation-&-Heatmaps"></a>